acashjos/wp-geofence/readme.txt

-1. Add remote thumbnail url and click publish/update.
+1. Add countries to white-list using metabox
-2. After adding a remote thumbnail.
+2. Use shortcode to restrict only a part of the post.